nmtc-run/nmtc-run.github.io/pages/volunteer.md

 * **Road crossings and road monitoring:** Several aid stations feature this safety role—a responsibility that requires the highest level of commitment and focus.
 This is generally handled in shifts.
 We only have a couple of crossings, but their busy nature makes this extremely important.

 * **Medical & first aid specialists:** A level of medical training is preferred – e.g. doctor, nurse, EMT, formal first-aid training, or similar.

+* **Aid station captains:** Captains tend to be experienced volunteers who oversee setup/takedown, track food/drink inventories, communicate with race organizers and HAM radio operators, and generally empower the team to take great care of runners.

+* **Drop bag delivery and aid station resupply**: Volunteers drive their own vehicles.
+Some bring drop bags from the start to aid stations and the finish.
+Others deliver extra food, water, ice, and other supplies to keep aid stations running smoothly.

+* **Course marking, checking, and sweeping:** These volunteers have experience running and racing on the Curnow/Voyageur course.
+Before the race, markers plant flags and arrows.
+Race morning, checkers make sure the marking is easy to follow.
+After the race, sweepers clear the course of all marking.

+* **Friday race prep and Sunday cleanup:** These are absolutely essential and often overlooked parts of the race—and a fantastic option for everyone who wants to both support the race and race the race.
+On Friday, volunteers stage aid station equipment and supplies.
+On Sunday, we wash water jugs, food containers, and reorganize equipment for the next race.

 * **Other roles:** Click into the sign-up form above for a complete list of ways to help before, during, and after the race.